 Psychology 195B: Fieldwork in Cognitive Science

-Fieldwork in Cognitive Science-Psych 195B offers Cognitive Science majors the opportunity to work (non-paid) for course credit in a pre-approved fieldwork setting in the area of Cognitive Science.
+Fieldwork in Cognitive Science-Psych 195B offers Cognitive Science majors the opportunity to work (paid OR non-paid) for course credit in a pre-approved fieldwork setting in the area of Cognitive Science.
 Students are required to work a minimum of 7 hours per week for the 10-week quarter (summer enrollees are required to work a minimum of 68 hours over the 6-week session) and attend a one-hour weekly meeting, arranged by the fieldwork supervisor.
 A five to eight page typed research paper is also required.
 Students will be required to present their quarter-long work and paper to their supervisor and peers at the internship site.

 - Once you turn in your Psych 195B contract, you will be enrolled in 4 P/NP units of Fieldwork.